goldencompassworkshop/goldencompassworkshop.github.io/_pages/projects.md

 comments: false
 ---

-_Only projects that I participated at Virginia Tech.
-Please see my full CV for a list of projects_
+_Below are the projects that I participated at Virginia Tech.
+Please see my CV for a full list._

 ## Current Research